Simplicial model structures on pro-categories

 We will often write $\bfC$ for a cofibration test category $(\bfC,\bfT)$, omitting the full subcategory of test objects $\bfT$ from the notation.
 We will write $\cof(\bfC)$ for the set of cofibrations.
 Note that this is a subset of the morphisms of $\bfT$.

 The role of the test objects $t \in \bfT$ is to detect the weak equivalences in $\Ind(\bfC)$ ``from the left''.
 More precisely, the weak equivalences in $\Ind(\bfC)$ will be those arrows $C \to D$ for which $\Map(t,C) \to \Map(t,D)$ is a weak equivalence for every $t \in \bfT$.
 For this reason, we will call an arrow $c \to d$ in $\bfC$ for which $\Map(t,c) \to \Map(t,d)$ is a weak equivalence for every $t \in \bfT$ a \emph{weak equivalence}, and denote such arrows by $\wearrow$.
 We write $\we(\bfC)$ for the set of weak equivalences in $\bfC$.
-Using this terminology, item \eqref{CofTestCat:CofibStableUnderPushout} can be rephrased as saying that a pushout of a trivial cofibration is a weak equivalence.
-Similarly, item \eqref{CofTestCat:TestingTrivialCofibration} of the above definition can be rephrased as saying that the trivial cofibrations are precisely the cofibrations that are weak equivalences.
+Using this terminology, item \eqref{CofTestCat:TestingTrivialCofibration} of the above definition can be rephrased as saying that the trivial cofibrations are precisely the cofibrations that are weak equivalences.
 In particular, the set of trivial cofibrations in a cofibration test category $\bfC$ is fully determined by the full subcategory $\bfT$ and the set $\cof(\bfC)$.

 Let us look at a few examples.
 Note that we will discuss more interesting examples in \autoref{sec:ProCompletedModelStructure}, where we consider fibration test categories, the dual of cofibration test categories.